 I’ve used my fair share of cheap, faulty travel adapters, and there’s nothing more disappointing than technology failing you when you need it most.

 Removing the worry of whether or not you’ll be able to use your electronics in any given country is a huge win.
-This universal travel adapter is small for easy storage so you can carry several of them to meet all your needs.
+This travel adapter is small for easy storage so you can carry several of them to meet all your needs.

 I know how hard it can be to find an outlet in an airport or on an airplane.